How to sign up for Twitter Blue

 While some of the new tools are useful, many—like bookmark folders and undoing a tweet—hardly seem like premium features.
 The real meat of the service is in the way it delivers news.

-The addition of a Top Articles feed and ad-free content will appeal to many and might just make the price worth the payoff.
+Adding a Top Articles feed and ad-free content will appeal to many and make the price worth the payoff.

 - Twitter added a search button to profile pages making it easier to find someone’s bad tweets

 - Instagram link previews finally work on Twitter again

 - How to host a Twitter Space on iOS and Android